yext/pages-starter-react-locations/README.md

 ### sites-config
 Contains a single `ci.json` file.
 This file defines how the Yext CI system will build your project.
 It is not used during local dev; however, it is used when running a local production build (i.e. `yext sites build`).

 NOTE: A `features.json` file will automatically be generated during CI build for you based on the `config`s defined in your templates.
+One has been checked in to this repo so that `yext sites generate-test-data` works out of the box.
+If this file doesn't exist then `yext sites build` will generate a new one.

 ### src
 #### components